-The MFA Program in Dance is designed as a three-year in-residence program to encourage breadth of study, and endeavors to attract students who are interested in thorough investigations into familiar and unfamiliar areas.
+The MFA Program in Dance is designed as a three-year in-residence program to encourage breadth of study and attracts students who are interested in thorough investigations into familiar and unfamiliar areas.
 The program reflects the synergy between studio-based practices and scholarly endeavors within the field.
-Our historically established studio-based areas have evolved to allow students to customize individual curricula.
-The MFA student should go into depth in some area of expertise within the Department, but is expected to supplement individual focused study with knowledge appropriate to individual goals.
-Selection of course work in various areas is also related to the final MFA Project as reflected in the Project Proposal, and in consultation with the committee chair.
+The MFA student should go into depth in some area of expertise within the Department, and is expected to supplement individual focused study with knowledge appropriate to individual goals.
+Selection of course work in various areas is also related to the final MFA Project as reflected in the Project Proposal.
 The centerpiece of the MFA is the successful completion and showing of a MFA Project that demonstrates a synthesis of craft, artistic vision and conceptual rigor.
-Stepping stones in the process are first and second year MFA Portfolio Reviews and the Comprehensive Examination Question.
+Stepping stones in the process are first and second year End-of-Year Meetings, a Comprehensive Research Paper, a Project Proposal, Field Review, and after the project, a Reflection and Final Examination.

-The Comprehensive Abstracts and Comprehensive Research Statement and Project Reflection accompanying the Project include a thorough analysis and evaluation of the investigation through which the Project was realized and an Final Examination completes the final step in the faculty review process.
+The Field Review and Project Reflection accompanying the Project include a thorough analysis and evaluation of the investigation through which the Project was realized and a Final Examination completes the final step in the faculty review process.
 Visual and written documentation of the Project must be submitted at the conclusion of MFA studies to the Academic Program Coordinator to be housed in the Music/Dance Library.